 Learning a second language will lead students to a better understanding of their own language.
 It assists students to develop skills that they can use in many other areas.
 It enables students to develop a better understanding and greater appreciation of other cultures and a greater tolerance of differences.
 It will lay a solid foundation for possible future study of the language and indeed any language.
-As the world grows, most employers are recognising the value of some knowledge of a second language and a number of tertiary institutions give credit for successful completion of a Year 12 language.
+As the world grows, most employers are recognising the value of knowing a second language.

-At Merici College in Years 7-10, the study of a language is compulsory for all students as part of their MYP and they are offered a choice of four Australian Curriculum languages: French, Chinese, Italian and Spanish for study over the four years.
+At Merici College in Years 7-10, the study of a language is compulsory for all students as part of the Middle Years Program.
+The languages offered are: French, Chinese, Italian and Spanish for study over the four years.
 The same skills are required to learn any language.
-Students indicate a preference of language to study with choices from both Asian and European languages.
-We will try our utmost to give students either their first choice.
-While this cannot be guaranteed, there is a strong possibility this will be the case.
+When enrolling at Merici, students are asked to indicate preferences; as this will be the language which will be studied from year 7 to 10.
+We endeavour, although not guaranteed, to give students their first or second choice.
+Once in the language choice, there is no switching to another language.

-In the MYP, Language courses cater for all levels of ability from beginning through to proficient speakers and are taught in phases, rather than by chronological age.
-This means that students are progress into the next phase once they have reached a certain level to allow for more specialised teaching in each phase.
+In the MYP, language courses cater for all levels of ability from beginning through to proficient speakers and are taught in phases, rather than by chronological age.
+This means that the students' progress into the next phase once they have reached a certain level to allow for a more specialised teaching in each phase.
 Unless otherwise communicated at enrolment, students who start in Year 7 will be placed into a phase 1 learning class.
 It is not necessary to have prior knowledge of the language chosen.
-In the case of experienced language students, another language may be advised or a higher phase may be available to students to ensure they are appropriately challenged.
+In the case of experienced language students, another language may be advised, or a higher phase may be available to students to ensure they are appropriately challenged.